ScottContini/client-puzzle/README.md

 # Running the demo

-This app required Node.js and Express.
+This app requires Node.js and Express.
 It is desirable (but not required)  to set a
 [Giphy API Key](https://support.giphy.com/hc/en-us/articles/360020283431-Request-A-GIPHY-API-Key) through the environmental variable
 `giphy_api_key`.

-Run the demo by  by typing `node app.js` and then open your favourite browser to [http://127.0.0.1:5000/search.html](http://127.0.0.1:5000/search.html).
+Run the demo  by typing `node app.js` and then open your favourite browser to [http://127.0.0.1:5000/search.html](http://127.0.0.1:5000/search.html).
 Type something in the search and it will return a result from